-"How to access the blocked sites in India" - well, this is the most trending topic in Google India now.
+“How to access the blocked sites in India” – well, this is the most trending topic in Google India now.
 The High court of India ordered to block more than 800+ porn websites to access in India [again].
-So, if you are an administrator of a Confession/adult/meme Page on Facebook or collect data from your customers using Google Forms, you are in trouble as the most Internet Service Providers have blocked more than 800 websites as per the order from Delhi High Court and the most shocking part to this is
+So, if you are an administrator of a Confession/adult/meme Page on Facebook or collect data from your customers using Google Forms, you are in trouble as the most Internet Service Providers have blocked more than 800+ adult websites as per the order from Delhi High Court.
+The most shocking part of this is

-the addition of Google Docs, Google URL Shortening Service and adf.ly, which are widely used by many companies, organizations, and websites.
-Now, you can't access any adf.ly URL shared by any website, nor you can fill up a form hosted on Google Docs.
-In addition to that, you can't even watch videos on Vimeo.
-But don't worry, if you need to access these, we have some kinda solution for it.
+the addition of Google Docs, Google URL Shortening Service and adf.ly, which are widely used by many companies, organizations, and webmasters.
+Now, you can’t access any adf.ly URL shared by any website, nor you can fill up a form hosted on Google Docs.
+In addition to that, you can’t even watch videos on Vimeo.
+But don’t worry, if you need to access these, we have put together a list to bypass it.

-Updated Aug 2, 2017: We heard that porn/adult sites are banned in India - Thanks to Reddit users for noticing out & yeah!
-The Twitter is flooded with #PornBan.
-For those who want to unblock the sites, you can also use these methods to access the blocked site.
+Updated Aug 2, 2017: We heard that porn/adult sites are banned in India – Thanks to Reddit users for noticing out & yeah!
+Twitter has flooded with #PornBan already.
+For those who want to unblock the adult websites, you can also use these methods to access the blocked site.
 I repeat any BLOCKED SITE.

-Updated January 13, 2019: It's been coming to our notice that Jio network is blocking certain proxies and VPNs even though it doesn't violate Indian laws.
+Updated January 13, 2019: It has come to our notice that Jio network is blocking certain proxies and VPNs even though it doesn’t violate Indian laws.
 Some folks at Reddit have a clear discussion on this, and many media publishers like Quartz, The Next Web have already posted about it.
-We believe it's against the Internet censorship.
-If you find any suck blocks, please report it here to IFF [Internet Freedom Foundation].
+We believe it’s against Internet censorship.
+If you find any such issues, please report it here to IFF [Internet Freedom Foundation].

-Similar to that, even the top adult websites like Xvideos, Pornhub etc. have their mirror websites which can be accessible in India without any proxy or VPN.
+Similar to that, even the top adult websites like Xvideos, Pornhub, etc. have their mirror websites which can be accessible in India without any proxy or VPN.
 As far as I checked, Pornhub [.] com is blocked, but you can access Pornhub [.] net without any proxy or VPN.
-The same applies to Xvideos too.
-Some network operators like Jio have blocked the mirror sites too, and to get access you need a premium VPN or a private proxy.
+The same applies to Xvideos too, and you can access it via xvideos[.]me or xvideos2[.]com.
+Some network operators like Jio have blocked the mirror sites too, and to browse, you need a premium VPN or a private proxy.